-- a.
-Covers a large area of tooth surface, therefore requiring meticulous hygiene. - b.
-Very difficult to adjust due to the extreme rigidity of the reciprocal arms. - c.
-The lower bracing arm should be at least 1mm from the free gingival margin and relieved to prevent impingement of the gingival tissues.
+- Covers a large area of the tooth surface, therefore requiring meticulous hygiene. - Very difficult to adjust due to the extreme rigidity of the reciprocal arms. - The lower bracing arm should be at least 1mm from the free gingival margin and relieved to prevent impingement of the gingival tissues.

-2. Embrasure (double Akers) clasp
+2. Embrasure (double Akers) clasp:

-• The embrasure clasp always should be used with double occlusal rests, even when definite proximal shoulders can be established.
-This is done to avoid interproximal wedging by the prosthesis, which could cause separation of the abutment teeth and result in food impaction and clasp displacement.

-- In addition to providing support, occlusal rests also serve to shunt food away from contact areas. - Embrasure clasps should have two retentive clasp arms and two reciprocal clasp arms, either bilaterally or diagonally opposed.
+- The embrasure clasp always should be used with double occlusal rests, even when definite proximal shoulders can be established.
+This is done to avoid interproximal wedging by the prosthesis, which could cause separation of the abutment teeth and result in food impaction and clasp displacement. - In addition to providing support, occlusal rests also serve to shunt food away from contact areas. - Embrasure clasps should have two retentive clasp arms and two reciprocal clasp arms, either bilaterally or diagonally opposed.

-Example of use of embrasure clasp for a Class II partially edentulous arch: Embrasure clasp on two left molar abutments was used in the absence of posterior modification space.
+Example of use of embrasure clasp for a Class II partially edentulous arch: Embrasure clasp on two left molar abutments were used in the absence of posterior modification space.

-a.
-In an unmodified Class II or Class III partial denture, where there are no edentulous spaces on the opposite side of the arch to aid in clasping.
+Used in a quadrant where no edentulous area exists, In an unmodified Class II or Class III partial denture, where there are no edentulous spaces on the opposite side of the arch to aid in clasping.